Tennis Court Resurfacing, Repair & Surfacing Options

 - Although this is a cheaper solution than plastic tiles, it will only postpone the issue instead of dealing with it.

-Which one of these solutions is the most reliable?
 Everything depends on the quality of materials and the skill of the experts.
 Keep in mind that getting a top-notch crack filling does not mean that you can stop paying attention to your tennis court for years.
 The repairs will hold up for several months.
-After this, you have to watch your tennis court carefully and prepare for a resurfacing.
+After this, you have to watch your court carefully and prepare for a tennis court resurfacing.

 How Long Does Tennis Court Resurfacing Take?